 Located 20 miles west of Milwaukee, in the heart of southeastern Wisconsin’s beautiful Lake Country, the Village of Hartland boasts small town charm and a friendly, relaxed atmosphere.
 Hartland is proud of its outstanding schools, fine churches, lovely homes, excellent medical facilities, great shopping, services and fine restaurants.

-The Hartland Chamber of Commerce has been serving the community for over 55 years.
+The Hartland Chamber of Commerce has been serving the community since 1950.
 The purpose of the Hartland Chamber of Commerce is to serve our members by providing programs and services which enhance the business climate and community.
 As a business advocate and through pro-active communications, we will foster interaction and cooperation throughout the Hartland area community.
 We are highly visible in the area, sponsoring numerous community events, offering valuable member services and providing information about the resources of the Hartland community to area businesses, residents and visitors as well as to those considering relocation.

 Hartland offers an exceptional quality of life, with a unique blend of many positive features.
 A dynamic economic environment, thriving business community, growing industrial base, lovely residential neighborhoods, convenience, small town charm and abundant recreational opportunities.
 There are twelve lakes within a five mile radius, numerous parks and golf courses, and a number of active civic and community organizations.

 The Hartland Chamber of Commerce offers businesses promotional advantages and discounts, an informative monthly newsletter, numerous member services and an Internet web site.
 Networking, educational and leadership opportunities are also available to our members.
 The Chamber involves not only area businesses, but also clubs, organizations, churches, schools and private individuals in services and activities that promote a unique sense of community that the Village of Hartland residents enjoy.

 History of Hartland